mdcrosby/animal-ai/README.md

 | Mac | [v3.0](@TODO) |
 | Windows | [v3.0](@TODO) |

-Unzip the **entire content** of the archive to the `env` folder.
+Unzip the **entire content** of the archive to the (initially empty) `env` folder.
 On linux you may have to make the file executable by running `chmod +x env/AnimalAI.x86_64`.
 Note that the env folder should contain the AnimalAI.exe/.x86_84/.app depending on your system and *any other folders* in the same directory in the zip file.

 ## Tutorials and Examples